Clinical Research ANalysis Environment (CRANE)

 - The I2B2 backend connects to the Integrated Clinical Research Data warehouse (ICRD) of UNMC.

-- Currently the I2B2 is operational from de-identified version of ICRD in support of PCORnet sponsored Comparative Effectiveness Research Trials.
+- Currently CRANE is operational from the de-identified version of ICRD in support of PCORnet sponsored Comparative Effectiveness Research Trials.

 - PopMedNet is software developed by Harvard Medical School.
-RITO has built the production environment for PopMedNet.
+UNMC’s Research IT Office built the production environment for PopMedNet.

 - The PopMedNet software application enables simple creation, operation, and governance of distributed health data networks.
 It facilitates distributed analyses of electronic health data to support medical product safety, comparative effectiveness, quality, medical resource use, cost-effectiveness, and related studies.